Logiqx/gps-details/docs/devices/apple/gnss/series-3.md

 #### Apple Watch Series 3 (non-cellular)

-The [eWisetech](https://www.sohu.com/a/437646820_120062023) image of the non-cellular SiP allows two Broadcom chips to be identified, after adjusting the brightness and contrast:
+The [eWisetech](https://www.sohu.com/a/437646820_120062023) image of the non-cellular SiP allows two Broadcom chips to be easily identified, after adjusting the brightness and contrast:

 - BCM59356 - Wireless Charging Power Management Integrated Circuit (PMIC)
 - BCM15920 - Custom Sensing Application-Specific Integrated Circuit (ASIC)

-The large silver component to the left of the Apple S1 (highlighted in blue) may be the GNSS chip.
+The large silver component (red) to the left of the Apple S1 (blue) could be the GNSS chip.
 It is a similar size and shape to the Broadcom GNSS chips seen in the [Apple Watch Series 4](series-4.md), [Apple Watch Series 5](series-5.md), and [Apple Watch SE](se-1.md).

 ![series-3-gps-back-alt](img/series-3-gps-back-alt.jpg)